Recapture of Bahia: Siege

 Toledo anchored his fleet forming a huge crescent to prevent the escape of the Dutch ships in the bay.
 At dawn of the following day 4,000 soldiers landed at Santo António beach with food and supplies for four days.
-They joined up with the Portuguese guerrillas and occupied the field above Salvador.
+They joined the Portuguese guerrillas and occupied the field above Salvador.
 The Dutch were forced back within their walls, warping their 18 ships beneath the protection of their batteries.
 Their strength at that time amounted to 2,000 Dutch, English, French, and German soldiers and about 800 black auxiliaries.

-The quarters of Carmen and San Benito, located both outside the walls, were occupied by the Tercios, and a new one, named Las Palmas, was built.
+The quarters of Carmen and San Benito, located both outside the walls, were occupied by the tercios, and a new one, named Las Palmas, was built.
 Siege warfare ensued, with the artillery firing over the Dutch fortifications from these positions and the pioneers driving saplines toward the Dutch ramparts.
 The defenders launched several sporadic attacks to obstruct the siege works.
 During one of these sallies, maestro de campo Pedro Osorio and 71 Spanish officers and soldiers were killed and another 64 wounded.
 Nevertheless, the siege continued.

 Two days later, the Dutch attempted to break the blockade sending two fire ships against the anchored Spanish-Portuguese fleet, but they didn't cause any damage.
 Some mutinies emerged among the defenders following this failure, and Willem Schoutens was deposed and replaced by Hans Kyff.
 He was forced to capitulate a few weeks later, when the siege lines finally reached Salvador's moats.
 1,912 Dutch, English, French, and German soldiers surrendered, and 18 flags, 260 guns, 6 ships, 500 black slaves, and considerable amount of gunpowder, money, and merchandise were captured.